Welcome to Sunset View!

 SCHOOL SITE COUNCIL & SITE GOVERNANCE TEAM

-SSC and our Site Governance Team meet once a month.
+The School Site Council (SSC) and our Site Governance Team (SGT) meet once a month.
 The SSC is composed of equal numbers of parents and staff members.
 The members are elected by their constituents.
 This group assists in the areas of the school site plan, programs, and school budget.
 They also monitor our programs toward commonly established goals and objectives.
+The SGT oversees school-wide policies and programs such as student enrichment programs.

 A number of support services are in place at Sunset View to ensure student success.
 They include: